tantywidiyastuti/pba2026-kelompok-12/README.md

 ## Machine Learning Approach

-Machine Learning models will be developed using **PyCaret AutoML**.
+Machine Learning models are developed using **PyCaret AutoML**.
+The pipeline includes preprocessing, feature extraction, model training, and evaluation.
-Several algorithms will be compared automatically, and the best-performing model will be selected based on evaluation metrics.

-Examples of algorithms evaluated:
+### Algorithms Evaluated

-* Logistic Regression
+- Logistic Regression
-* Random Forest
-* Support Vector Machine
+- Support Vector Machine (SVM)
+- Random Forest
-* Gradient Boosting
+- Gradient Boosting (optional extension)

+### Methodology

+- Text representation using **TF-IDF (unigram and bigram)**
+- Integration of **abusive lexicon features**
+- Handling class imbalance using **SMOTE**
+- Model comparison using cross-validation
+- Selection of the best model based on **F1-score**

 ---

 ## Deep Learning Approach

-The Deep Learning model will be implemented using **PyTorch**.
+The Deep Learning model is implemented using **PyTorch**.

-Possible architectures include:
+### Candidate Architectures

-* LSTM
+- LSTM (primary model)
-* GRU
+- GRU
-* CNN for text classification
+- CNN for text classification
-* Lightweight Transformer models
+- Lightweight Transformer (optional)

-The model will be trained and evaluated using standard NLP evaluation metrics.
+### Methodology

+- Tokenization and sequence processing
+- Word embedding representation
+- Model training using backpropagation
+- Evaluation on validation and test sets

 ---

+## Evaluation Metrics

+All models are evaluated using:

+- Accuracy
+- Precision
+- Recall
+- F1-score (primary metric)
+- Confusion Matrix

+Special attention is given to minimizing **false negative predictions**, as they are critical in hate speech detection tasks.

+---

 ## Deployment

-Two interactive demos will be deployed using **Hugging Face Spaces**:
+Two interactive applications will be deployed using **Hugging Face Spaces**:

-* **Machine Learning Model (PyCaret)**
+- Machine Learning Model (PyCaret)
-  *(link will be added later)*
+  *(link to be added)*

-* **Deep Learning Model (PyTorch)**
+- Deep Learning Model (PyTorch)
-  *(link will be added later)*
+  *(link to be added)*

+Each deployment provides an interface for real-time text classification.

 ---

 ## Scientific Paper

-The final project report will be written in **LaTeX using ArXiv format** and will include:
+The final report will be written in **LaTeX using ArXiv format**, including:

-* Dataset description
+- Dataset description
-* Methodology
+- Methodology
-* Experiment setup
+- Experimental setup
-* Benchmark results
+- Benchmark results
-* Comparative analysis
+- Comparative analysis

 ArXiv Link:
 *(to be added)*

 ---

 ## Course Information

 Course: **Pemrosesan Bahasa Alami**
 Program: **Sains Data — Institut Teknologi Sumatera**
 Semester: **Genap 2025/2026**

 Instructor:
 Martin C.T.
 Manullang